CAFapi/buildenv-dotnet-mono-image/README.md

-# DotNet 6 Build Environment Image
+# DotNet 6 Build Environment Image With Mono

-This project builds a Docker image that contains the tooling necessary to build .NET projects.
+This project builds a Docker image that contains the tooling necessary to build .NET projects with Mono commands.

 ### Usage